ASD2Play/asd2play/README.md

   <li>So_long 🎮</li>
 </ul>

-> “42 is more than a school: it’s a mind game, an adventure, a constant challenge.
+ “42 is more than a school: it’s a mind game, an adventure, a constant challenge.
 Always thinking, always coding, always improving.”
-> *— Alao*
+ *— asd2play*

 ---